Kiyan-Sln/DSA210-Project/README.md

 snowdepth, precipprob, cloud_rain_percentage, cloudcover, solarradiation, solarenergy, visibility, humidity_prec_percentage, precip, windgust, temp, feelslike, humidity

 On the other hand, variables like snow, dew, and windspeed had p-values above 0.05, so we fail to reject the null hypothesis for them—no significant evidence that they affect product category.

+ML part:

+* Column Dropping:
+To improve model performance and reduce noise, I dropped columns that were not useful for predicting the product category—particularly those reflecting outcomes of an order (e.g., quantity), which happen during or after the prediction target.
+These variables wouldn't help in determining the category beforehand.

+* Merge and encode data:
+The target variable, product_category, was highly imbalanced based on out prior visualizations.
+So, I kept the top 3 most frequent categories (Coffee, Tea, and Bakery) and grouped the rest under a new "Other" class.
+This reduced the number of categories to 4 and made the prediction task more manageable.
+Next, all categorical columns (like weather conditions and icons) and product_category were label-encoded into numerical format to be compatible with machine learning models.
+I also extracted features like hour and weekday from timestamps, as product demand can depend heavily on week day and weekend and hour.

+ * Standardize data:
+Since I had negative and data with different range, I tried to standardize my data before prediction to have more consistent data.

+* Split data:
+I split my data to 20% testing and 80% training and tried to work with them

+* Models:
+I worked and tried 7 different ML models :
+* Decision Tree
+* Random Forest
+* KNN
+* XGBoost
+* Naive Bayes
+* Gradient Boosting
+* Logistic Regression
+Each model was evaluated based on accuracy and fairness (how well it predicted across all 4 classes, not just the dominant one).
+* XGBoost: gave the highest accuracy and relatively fair predictions.
+* Random Forest: performed well too, slightly behind XGBoost.
+* Naive Bayes: performed the worst overall.
+However, KNN and Logistic Regression struggled with low accuracy due to class imbalance and we know they are sensitiv to imbalance which is our case.
+To address this, I applied SMOTE (Synthetic Minority Over-sampling Technique), which creates synthetic examples of minority classes and try to handle data imbalance.
+This slightly improved results for these two models but not enough to outperform XGBoost or Random Forest.

+* Using grid-search, cross-validation and sample weight for best models:
+I applied GridSearchCV with cross-validation for XGBoost and Random Forest to find the best hyperparameters.
+The output for both was overfitting over some categories and do not predict other categories.
+I also tested training with sample weights to handle class imbalance.
+Using sample weights led to more balanced predictions across classes but significantly reduced overall accuracy.The base models (without Grid Search or sample weights) had better accuracy and performace.

+* Final Model selection:
+The XGBoost base model outperformed all others in terms of accuracy and acceptable fairness(even compair to grid search and sample weight ones).
+Therefore, it is selected as the final model for this prediction task.
+Random Forest (base) is a close second and could serve as a solid alternative.